NarsilDev/digital-ocean-articles/kubernetes-security.md

 sudo cat /etc/kubernetes/pki/ca.key
     ```

-3. Create the corresponding files in your local client and paste the certificate:
+3. Once you have the information copied close the SSH session and create the corresponding directory in the local machine:
     ```command
 [environment local]
 mkdir ~/certs